 - Navy blue tights are permitted for female students.

-- Only white tops should be worn underneath the uniform.
+- Plain, dark blue or white tops should be worn underneath the uniform.
+“Hoodies” are not acceptable.

 - Uniform items are to be neat and clean.